-According to the 2016 Annual Poverty Indicators Survey (APIS) conducted by the Philippines Statistics Authority (PSA), almost 10% of the 39 million Filipinos aged 6 to 24 years were out of school children and youth (OSCY).
-Of these 3.9 million OSCYs, 87.3% were between 16 and 24 years old.
+The population of the Philippines, at around 106 million, is comprised of approx. 31% young people 10-24 years old (UNFPA).
+Although the Philippines economy is growing steadily, poverty rates remain high.
+Most Filipinos living at the margins have low levels of education and are from households where the breadwinners are engaged in informal employment.
+According to the 2016 Annual Poverty Indicators Survey (APIS) conducted by the Philippines Statistics Authority (PSA), almost 10% of the Filipinos aged 6 to 24 years were out of school children and youth (OSCY).
+Of these OSCYs, 87% were between 16 and 24 years old.
 The proportion of OSCYs was higher among females.
-The same report finds that the most common reasons for OSCYs not attending school were marriage or other family matters (42%), followed by high costs for education and financial concerns (20%) and the lack of personal interest (20%).
-Not attending and/or finishing school decreases the chances of securing a decent job, thus perpetuating a cycle of poverty.
-In addition to these alarming numbers, the 2016 Asian Development Outlook found that Filipino college graduates took about a year to eventually secure a job.
+For a child, not attending and/or finishing school decreases the chances of securing a decent job, thus perpetuating a cycle of poverty.
+Since 2005, the youth unemployment rate in the Philippines has hovered between 15% and 17%, measuring 15% in 2015 and having lowered in recent years to approx. 6% (2020).
+However, young people are four times as likely to be unemployed than the adult population (with young women consistently facing a worse unemployment rate compared to young men).
+Moreover, 31% of young men and 38% of young women end up in vulnerable/ informal employment.
 One of the major reasons for this situation is that many graduates are not equipped with industry-relevant skills, especially in the industries related to science and technology.
 At the same time the internationally competitive IT/BPO industry is one of the strongest drivers of the Philippines economy today.
 It accounts for about 10% of the global IT/BPO business with very strong revenue forecasts for the next years (more than double to USD 55 billion by 2020 from USD 25 billion in 2016).
-Passerelles numériques Philippines (PNP) uses and leverages the potential of the IT industry and makes it accessible for at-risk young people.
+Passerelles Numériques Philippines (PNP) uses and leverages the potential of the IT industry and makes it accessible for marginalised youth, especially young women.
+In the era of COVID-19, the Philippines is one of the countries in Southeast Asia that is the most strongly affected by the virus, ranking second after Indonesia for having the highest recorded cases as of April 2021.
+In this situation, where the transition to employment is heavily hampered, a labour market driven programme in a relevant sector completed by a strong life and job readiness skills package, as PNP offers it, is more than needed.

 Primary Location: Cebu, Philippines